ptti/ptti/README-Assumptions.md

 to the number of infectious contacts: if one has had two infectious contacts, then perhaps one is twice is likely to be traced.

-*Justification:* This is a conservative assumption.
+*Justification:* this is a conservative assumption.
 It may underestimate the effectiveness of contact tracing for outbreaks suppression.
 For policy purposes, it is better to under-promise and over-deliver than the reverse.